Parks & Recreation Management, BS

-The Parks & Recreation Management program provides an interdisciplinary education in the management of parks, protected areas and community based recreation services and special event management.
+The parks and recreation management program provides an interdisciplinary education in the management of parks, protected areas and community-based recreation services and special event management.
 Students learn to integrate the managerial, natural and social sciences to make informed decisions for recreation service delivery.
-The curriculum combines classroom instruction with field experiences and covers parks and recreation policy, programming, planning, management, communication, inclusive services, and history.
-The PRM program prepares students for professional positions in variety of public, private, and nonprofit organizations.
-Our undergraduate major in Parks & Recreation Management is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
+The curriculum combines classroom instruction with field experiences and covers parks and recreation policy, programming, planning, management, communication, inclusive services and history.
+The PRM program prepares students for professional positions in a variety of public, private and nonprofit organizations.
+Our undergraduate major in parks and recreation management is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

-This academic program also offers a concentration in Therapeutic Recreation.
+This academic program also offers a concentration in therapeutic recreation.

-PRM Bachelor of Science
+PRM bachelor of science

-The parks and recreation fields emerged from the youth development, recreation, and park movements of the late 19th century.
+The parks and recreation fields emerged from the youth development, recreation and park movements of the late 19th century.
 Today, the recreation related professions represent a diverse field focusing on the role of leisure in youth and adult development, or parks/open space to community quality of life, or leisure, sports and natural resource tourism to economic and community development, and providing human services in meeting community needs.
 These professions address challenges related to providing accessible leisure services, visitor opportunities, environmental quality of life, social problems and services to disadvantaged populations.
-The School is committed to training professionals dedicated to the parks and recreation professions, building a sense of community and enhancing the quality of life in today's society.
+The school is committed to training professionals dedicated to the parks and recreation professions, building a sense of community and enhancing the quality of life in today's society.

-The academic programs in Parks & Recreation Management prepare students for professional positions in a variety of public, private and nonprofit organizations.
-Graduates are employed ina variety of settings in Arizona, nationally and abroad.
-Our graduates find employment in such diverse settings as youth agencies, city park and recreation departments, county and state park agencies, tour operators, sport venues, special events management, hospitals, and federal national resource agencies.
-In such settings, graduates design, develop, and manage services that address the recreation needs of a particular clientele.
+The academic programs in parks and recreation management prepare students for professional positions in a variety of public, private and nonprofit organizations.
+Graduates are employed in a variety of settings in Arizona, nationally and abroad.
+Our graduates find employment in such diverse settings as youth agencies, city park and recreation departments, county and state park agencies, tour operators, sport venues, special events management, hospitals and federal national resource agencies.
+In such settings, graduates design, develop and manage services that address the recreation needs of a particular clientele.

 For more information on the state of the Recreation industry and the careers in the field please visit the Bureau of Labor Statistics, which houses information on salaries and other statistics on the state of the industry.